2001 Genesis Awards Winners: Television

 News Series: KING-TV (Seattle), for a seven-part series revealing the suffering of cows as they are turned into food.

 News Feature: KARE-TV (Minneapolis), for revealing the cruelty to horses in the production of Premarin.

-Reality Programming: "Wild Rescues" (Animal Planet), for a series of powerful segments spotlighting animals in peril, and those people whose valiant efforts save them.

 Children's Programming: "Nick News With Linda Ellerbee."
 (Nickelodeon), for introducing information on myriad animal issues, presented in a format easily embraced by children.